lemyskaman/kamanignite/README.md

 # kamanignite
-a simple nodejs express structure with some goddies to build backend projects or sigle apis
+a simple nodejs express structure with some goddies to build full stack js based solutions